humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 ## For Engineering Leaders

-If you or someone you know is an engineering leader that wants to 10x their team's productivity with AI, we're forward-deploying with ~10-25 person eng orgs to help teams make the culture/process/tech shift needed to transition to an ai-first coding world.
+If you or someone you know is an engineering leader that wants to 10x their team's productivity with AI, we're forward-deploying with teams of all sizes to help drive the culture/process/tech shift needed to transition to an ai-first coding world.

 ### Thanks